-In this Section we verify the sensibility of both the infinite non-parametric prior, which we introduce for ordering the components according to decreasing importance, and of a computational approximation resulting from truncation of the infinite model.
+In this Section we verify the sensibility of the infinite non-parametric prior, which we introduce for ordering the components according to decreasing importance, and of a computational approximation resulting from truncation of the infinite model.

 It has been proven that in Bayesian factor models $a_1>2$ and $a_2>3$ (in our case defined in eqn \ref{eq:Gamma_prior}) is sufficient for the elements of $\Lambda\Lambda^T$ to have finite variance in a Bayesian factor model (\ref{eq:factor_regression_modeling}), even if an infinite number of columns with a prior similar to our model is assumed for $\Lambda$ \citep{bhattacharya2011sparse}.
-In this Section we present similar characteristics of the infinite reduced-rank regression model.
+In this Section we present similar characteristics for the infinite reduced-rank regression model.
 The detailed proofs can be found in the Supplementary material.
 First, in analogy to the infinite Bayesian factor analysis model, we show that

 is sufficient for the prediction of any of the response variables to have finite variance under the prior distribution (Proposition 1).
 Second, we show that the underestimation of uncertainty (variance) resulting from using a finite rank approximation to the infinite reduced-rank regression model decays exponentially with the rank of the approximation (Proposition 2).
-For notational clarity, let $\Psi_{h}$ denote in the following the $h^{\text{th}}$ column of the $\Psi$ matrix.
-With this notation, a prediction for the $i$th response variable can be written as
+For notational clarity, let $\Psi_{h}$ denote the $h^{\text{th}}$ column of the $\Psi$ matrix in the following.
+With this notation, the prediction for the $i$th response variable can be written as

 Furthermore, let $\Gamma(\cdot)$ denote below the gamma function (not to be confused with the matrix $\Gamma$ used in all other Sections of this paper).